pascallanger/DIY-Multiprotocol-TX-Module/docs/Compiling.md

 There are two bootloader options:
    * **'No bootloader'** maximises flash space for protocols
-   * **'Flash from TX'** (highly recommended) installs a small (512 byte) bootloader which allows flashing the module firmware using from a radio running ersky9x
+   * **'Flash from TX'** installs a small (512 byte) bootloader which allows flashing the module firmware using from a radio running ersky9x

 **Note:** 'Burning the bootloader' is necessary even if the 'No bootloader' option is selected, as it sets the fuses on the AVR module.
 This only needs to be once (unless you decide to change your bootloader choice later)